openfactoryio/openfactory-connectors/opcua/prometheus/README.md

-Perfect!
-We can update the guide so the Docker Compose section clearly emphasizes **using Docker Compose “the whole way”** instead of manually copying files.
-Here’s the revised version:

----

 # OpenFactory OPCUA Connector – Prometheus Integration Guide

 This guide explains how to integrate the OPCUA connector metrics into Prometheus using the **provided files**, either by adding them to an **existing Prometheus setup** or by using the **provided Docker Compose project**.